-Use the UP/DOWN soft keys and stop the cursor next to the action item Active Diagnostics.
-Press to select ( soft key .The screen displays active warnings or faults from the ECU.
+Use the UP/DOWN soft keys and stops the cursor next to the action item, Active Diagnostics.
+To select, press () soft key.
+The screen displays active warnings or faults from the ECU.
 Each diagnostic is shown with the appropriate Suspect Parameter Number (SPN) and Failure Mode Indicator (FMI), Text Description (if available) and the ID/Name of the device that transmitted the DM1 message.